ColinMaudry/sparql-router/README.md

 ## Features

 - Exposes SPARQL queries as simple URLs, with choice of format
-- A new canned query is a simple `.rq` file located in `/public/tables` or `/public/graphs` depending on the query type (SELECT, CONSTRUCT, DESCRIBE)
+- A canned query is a simple `.rq` file located in `/public/tables` or `/public/graphs` depending on the query type (SELECT, CONSTRUCT, DESCRIBE)
+- Besides FTP and SSH, you can POST a new canned query to /tables/{query-name} or /graphs/{query-name} (no authentication *yet*)
 - Supports content negotiation (via the `Accept` HTTP header)
 - Possibility to GET or POST SPARQL queries on `/sparql`